 Meaning: A cleaner version of FML.

-Example: Lost my wallet again—freak my life.
+Example: Lost my wallet again—freaked my life.

 When to use: More family-friendly or workplace-safe.